-Citrix, like Box and EMC Syncplicity, was named a leader in Gartner’s Magic Quadrant for Enterprise File Sync and Share.
+Citrix, like Box and EMC Syncplicity by Axway, was named a leader in Gartner’s Magic Quadrant for Enterprise File Sync and Share.
 It differentiates itself from Box and many hybrid EFSS providers in that it provides for its clients to hold the key to their encrypted files.

 “Some businesses prefer to maintain the keys to their own encrypted data,” said Lipson.
 “ShareFile also supports metadata encryption key ownership,” he added.

 Is there a downside to the hybrid model?
 Sure, said Lipson.
 “On-premises StorageZones provide enterprises with a lot of control to help meet compliance and data sovereignty requirements, but with that control comes additional responsibility for managing and updating the on-prem infrastructure, so that is the tradeoff.”

 Citrix solves that problem and said that their customers can try to get the best of both worlds by deploying StorageZones in their own public cloud instance using Microsoft Azure.